OmniSharp/omnisharp-sublime/README.md

 #Unit Tests

-For the plugin you need to configure the test runner.
+For the plugin to be able to run unit tests you need to configure the test runner.
 This is done in the server config file.

    ```
    Click Preferences - Browse Packages